vuhung16au/ai-resume-jd-tailored/FEATURES.md

-# AI Resume Tailoring Tool - Features Guide
+# AI✨resume+jd=tailored - Features Guide

-This document provides an overview of all the features available in the AI Resume Tailoring Tool and how to use them effectively.
+This document provides an overview of all the features available in the AI✨resume+jd=tailored app and how to use them effectively.

 ## Quick Links